hlumak/test-assignment/SOLUTION.md

 ### Step 1: Reproduce the bug in the browser

 I opened `https://betastudent.beetroot.academy` and logged in with the test credentials (`testcandidate@test.com`).
-Login succeeded — the student's name ("TEST CANDIDATE") appeared in the UI header, confirming authentication works.
-However, the dashboard displayed a "no courses" modal instead of course cards, exactly as described in the bug report.
+Login succeeded — my courses and profile settings appeared in the UI header, confirming authentication works.
+However, the dashboard displayed a "You don't have any courses yet" instead of course cards, exactly as described in the bug report.

 ### Step 2: Inspect the network traffic in DevTools